bywatersolutions/libraryisopen.com/_posts/2020-04-29-david-lee-king-the-library-is-open-ep-23.md

 ---
 layout: post
 date: '2020-04-29 16:18 -0400'
-published: false
+published: true
 explicit: 'no'
 title: David Lee King - The Library is Open ep.
 23
 ---

 We are happy to announce our newest session of The Library is Open Podcast!
-Today’s session features an interview with David Lee King is the Digital Services Director at Topeka & Shawnee County Public Library.
-Listen as David and Jessie discuss digital experiences during the pandemic, emerging technologies and where
+Today’s session features an interview with David Lee King.
+David is the Digital Services Director at Topeka & Shawnee County Public Library.
+Listen as David and Jessie discuss digital experiences during the pandemic, emerging technologies and what they see the library digital experince being in 2030.

 ## About David Lee King